-I am very excited about this post (and I’ve been meaning to write it since summer when I first signed up, but life kept getting in the way and I wanted to spend more time taking classes!).
-I have talked about this in my 2021 goals post and also on the podcast, but a big goal of mine is to spend a couple hours a week learning something new or exploring an interest.
+I have talked about Masterclass in my 2021 goals post and also on the podcast, but a big goal of mine is to spend a couple hours a week learning something new or exploring an interest.
 It can be any interest or random thing I’m feeling curious about, but I think that continuing to learn is so so important.
 For me, this looks like watching more documentaries, listening to educational podcasts, reading non-fiction, actually reading all those beautiful art books, and of course… MasterClass!

 I love MasterClass – it’s been a great way to pass the time during quarantine, and I have learned so much from taking their classes.